 As I have said before, I am exploring the concept of discernment, especially around Ignatius’ Rules of Discernment this year.
-Similar to What’s Your Decision, God’s Voice Within is an introduction to the Rules of Discernment focused on decision making.
-God’s Voice Within is a bit broader in approach than What’s Your Decision, but they are different enough that I think they can be companion books, at least to compare how the two attempt to present Ignatian decision making.
+Like What’s Your Decision, God’s Voice Within is an introduction to the Rules of Discernment focused on decision-making.
+God’s Voice Within is a bit broader in approach than What’s Your Decision, but they are different enough that I think they can be companion books, at least to compare how the two attempt to present Ignatian decision-making.

 Two quotes to set the stage:

 “Discernment would be simple if we could identify the five, or twelve, or twenty-five fail-proof steps to making good choices.
 But choices are not the result of mere rational exercise; choices come out of who we are as well as out of what we think.
 That is why discernment is not a system but a process, and it’s a process we must learn, and apply, and then learn some more.” p1

 “Ignatian discernment, then, isn’t so much about what to do but about who to be.
 It’s about becoming a person in tune with the movements that lead toward God.
 The doing will flow from the being.” p6